Jasmine-yz/Cyclistic_Case_Study/README.md

 <img width="711" alt="Screenshot 2024-08-23 at 09 50 24" src="https://github.com/user-attachments/assets/692d68a7-4a35-4d2c-a04d-04235d360e0f">

 **Annual Members**: Annual members tend to use classic bikes and e-bikes more, with classic bikes slightly more popular than e-bikes.
 **Casual Riders**: The most popular type of bike among casual riders is e-bikes, followed by classic bikes.
-Meanwhile, stationary bikes have the longest ride time but the fewest rides.
+Meanwhile, docked bikes have the longest ride time but the fewest rides.

 The table below is based on a dataset with all missing items removed.
 As a result, there are noticeable gaps in the data.